Meluhha: Artifacts

 Gold monkey on a pin, from the tomb of Meskalamdug, Royal Cemetery at Ur, circa 2600 BCE.

 Asian monkey statuette in red limestone found in Susa, dated to 2340–2100 BCE, discovered in the Tel of the Acropolis at Susa.
 Louvre Museum, Sb5884.

 Several Indus seals with Harappan script have been found in Mesopotamia, particularly in Ur, Babylon and Kish.
 Still, the archeological record for the existence of the trade with the Indus civilization in Mesopotamia is meager.
 According to Andrew Robinson:

 On the other hand, there is not nearly so much incontrovertible evidence for the Indus–Mesopotamia trade as archaeologists might wish.
 Nissen refers to a ‘meagre archaeological record’.
 There is only one Indus weight from Ur, for example, out of a total of just fourteen Indus weights found in Mesopotamia, neighbouring Iran (Susa) and the Persian Gulf area.
 Only some twenty Indus seals have turned up in Mesopotamia since the earliest discoveries, of which nine have been dated to the Akkadian period (2334–2154 BC) and two to the Isin and Larsa dynasties (2000–1800 BC).

 Animal figurines

 Various figurines of exotic animals in gold or carnelian are thought to have been imported from Meluhha.
 Many such statuettes have been found in Mesopotamian excavations.
 The carnelian statuette of an Asian monkey was found in the excavation of the Acropolis of Susa, and dated to circa 2340–2100 BCE.
-It is thought that it may have been imported from India.
+It is thought that it may have been imported from the Indus Valley region.
 It is now in the Louvre Museum, reference Sb5884.